sorbet/sorbet/website/blog/2020-07-30-ruby-3-rbs-sorbet.md

 As [Matz announced at RubyConf 2019][rubyconf-2019], Ruby 3 plans to ship type annotations for the standard library in a particular format.
-We've been meeting with Matz and the Ruby core team to provide input on our experience and learn from them how they're thinking about types so that Sorbet wil be ready.
+We've been meeting with Matz and the Ruby core team to provide input on our experience and learn from them how they're thinking about types so that Sorbet will be ready.
 We're [committed][faq-migration] to supporting Ruby 3's type syntax.

 [rubyconf-2019]: https://youtu.be/2g9R7PUCEXo?t=2076